-Without wood, the history of humanity would have been completely different – and not just because our ancestors would have not been able to live on trees.
+Without wood, the history of humanity would have been completely different – and not just because our ancestors would not have been able to live in trees.

-In the bedroom, wood is the classic material for beds, bedside tables, dressers etc. Of course, natural material is found everywhere and in every household to – be it as solid wood or in the form of pressed chipboard.
-Depending on the type of wood and the appearance, the advantages and disadvantages are different, but the bottom line is that the wood wins in terms of diversity, sustainability and appearance above other materials such as metal, glass or plastic, which are also often used for furniture construction.
+Wood is a classic material for beds, bedside tables, dressers and so much more.
+Natural material is found everywhere and in every household.
+Depending on the type of wood and the appearance, the advantages and disadvantages are different.
+The bottom line is this: wood wins in terms of diversity, sustainability and appearance above other materials such as metal, glass, or plastic, which are also often used for furniture construction.

-There is more than one reason for this, but perception is more important.
-Wood not only feels warm and gentle, but already has a purely visually soothing and relaxing effect on people.
+Not only does wood feel warm and gentle, but it already has a purely visually soothing and relaxing effect on people.
 In addition, the usability is so diverse that there is suitable furniture with different woods for every taste.
-This is why we at Quagga Designs prefer wood over any other material.
+This is one of the reasons why we at Quagga Designs prefers wood over any other material.

-Many scientists have done studies whether wood has a positive effect on our sleep behavior.
-However, without unanimous results.
-What is proven, however, is that certain types of wood have a soothing effect of the body – have you ever lit a scented candle with sandalwood scent?
+Many scientists have done studies on whether or not wood has a positive effect on our sleep behavior.
+What they have discovered is that certain types of wood have a soothing effect on the body.
+Have you ever lit a scented candle with sandalwood scent?

 Another advantage using wood in the bedroom: it is anti static and does not charge itself due to friction with different textiles.
-This means that fine dust particles and small airy lint do not stick to its surface, which facilitates thorough and careful cleaning and reduces the number of allergens.
+This means that fine dust particles and small airy lint do not stick to the wood's surface, which facilitates thorough and careful cleaning and reduces the number of allergens.
 If you have a lot of allergies, I would highly recommend getting wood in your bedroom.

 Not all wooden furniture is suitable for a bedroom.
-Sealed panels, such as particle board consist of chips and scraped residues, which may achieve an appearance reminiscent of natural materials, but ultimately produces a surface made of plastic without natural properties.
+Particle board consists of chips and scraped residues, which looks reminiscent of natural materials, but ultimately produces a surface made of plastic without natural properties.

-For this reason, wood in the bedroom should be the preferable choice if possible – it offers high resistance, is only slightly chemically treated and proves to be as resistant as it is resistant.
-Typical wood is the pine, which is characterized by rapid growth, a high proportion of essential oils and a straight growth.
-The following types of wood are used frequently:
+For this reason, wood in the bedroom should be the preferred choice if possible as it offers high resistance.
+Typically pine is used, which is characterized by rapid growth and a high proportion of essential oils.
+Here are some more commonly used woods:

-Here at Quagga we use Birch for our beds because of its hardness and strength.
-The hardness makes machining of the Birch very easy.
-The heartwood color varies from cream to light brown tinged with red and has a distinct but not overwhelming grain pattern.
+At Quagga Designs we use Birch for our beds because of its hardness and strength.
+The hardness makes cutting wood very accurate, clean, and straight.
+The heartwood color varies from cream to light brown tinged with red and has a distinct, but not overwhelming grain pattern.
 It also sands and finishes well with linseed oil.
 Birch can take a lot of abuse as it is very hard and that makes it ideal for bedroom furniture.

-Beech trees are very straight trees with a height of up to 50 metres, which do not form branches in their lower area.
+Beech trees are very straight trees with a height of up to 50 meters.
+They do not form branches in the lower area.
 The slow growth makes this material a rare and very noble solution.

-Like beech, oak is a slow-growing hardwood and can reach an age of several hundred and up to 1000 years.
-With bedroom furniture made out of oak can last for multiple generations, which is very impressive.
+Like beech, oak is a slow-growing hardwood and can reach an age of several hundred years (up to 1000!)
+Bedroom furniture made out of oak can last for multiple generations, which is very impressive.
 This makes for an expensive option to purchase.